treasure-data/digdag/digdag-docs/src/concepts.md

 Export parameters are used for a parent task to pass values to children.
 Store parameters are used for a task to pass values to all following tasks including children.

-Scope influence of export parameters is limited compared to store parameters.
+Influence of export parameters is limited compared to store parameters.
 This lets workflows being "modularized".
 For example, your workflow uses some scripts to process data.
 You may set some parameters for the scripts to control their behavior.
 On the other hand, you don't want make the other scripts affected by the parameters (e.g. data loading part shouldn't be affected by any changes in data processing part).
 In this case, you can put your scripts under a single parent task and let the parent task export parameters.

 Store parameters are visible to all following tasks - store parameters are not visible by previous tasks.
 For example, you ran a workflow and retried it.
 In this case, parameters stored by a task won't be visible by previous tasks even if the task has finished successfully in the last execution.